Thakursachindev/Automated-Pest-Detection-using-Deep-CNNs-in-a-Web-Enabled-Image-Analysis-Platfrom/README.md

 # 🌾 Automated-Pest-Detection-using-Deep-CNNs-in-a-Web-Enabled-Image-Analysis-Platfrom 🔍🐛

 An intelligent, multilingual, and real-time web application for automated **pest detection and classification** using deep learning and computer vision.
-Built with cutting-edge CNN and YOLOv8 models, integrated into a user-friendly Streamlit interface to support farmers and researchers in precision agriculture.
+Built with cutting-edge CNN and YOLOv8 models, integrated into a user-friendly interface to support farmers and researchers in precision agriculture.

 ---